 The Jones Act protects seamen, who are defined under the law as “workers who spend a significant amount of time working as a crewmember or a captain on a ship or boat in navigation.”

-The term “in navigation,” the law means that in order for an injured seamen to be considered eligible for Jones Act benefits, the vessel on which they were injured must have been:
+The term “in navigation” in the law means that for an injured seaman to be considered eligible for Jones Act benefits, the vessel on which they were injured must have been:

-In addition to maintenance and cure, injured seamen may be able to collect other benefits under the Jones Act – especially if they are able to prove employer negligence led to their accident and injuries.
+In addition to maintenance and cure, injured seamen may be able to collect other benefits under the Jones Act – especially if they can prove employer negligence led to their accident and injuries.

 Some additional benefits injured seamen can sue for include: